Projects dear to us

 Conference

-IG-Nephrologie has been organising expert conferences for years, and these have been supported by the Swiss Kidney Foundation for some time.
+IG-Nephrologie has been organising specialist conferences for years.
+These have been supported by the Swiss Kidney Foundation for several years.

 Download funding application form